clef/clef-wordpress/CHECKLIST.md

-# Features Test Checklist
+# Full Features Test Checklist
-This file presents a master list of WP Clef’s features to facilitate systematic testing before new releases.
+This file presents a master list of WP Clef’s features to facilitate systematic testing before major releases.
+It is designed to utilize GitHub’s MarkDown checklists.
+So, to run a full test, copy-n-paste the raw contents of this file into a [new GitHub Issue](https://github.com/clef/wordpress/issues/new).
+Then check the boxes as you complete the steps.

 Abbreviations:
 - SW = Setup Wizard